- Anzu Attends Cannes Lions, The Biggest Advertising Event Of 2022

 "When you think about the metaverse, it’s basically just the next evolution of gaming, answered Fenster.
 "Every place where we have a lot of people that can interact in a digital environment together is essentially a metaverse."

 In terms of navigating the metaverse, Fenster gave two pieces of advice: identify where the right environment is for you, and figure out how things should be measured or valued.
-"We have a lot of good opportunities today to access it immediately in the way you’re used to working," he finished, naming the examples of Roblox and The Sandbox.
+"We have a lot of good opportunities today to access it immediately in the way you’re used to working," he finished.

 "My clients are very excited about the metaverse because of the buzz in the media," answered Imerman, but shared that out of 110,000 people in WPP, he was the only person with the word 'Metaverse' in his title.
 "It’s a bit strange because I don’t believe it exists.
 We’re paving our way towards ‘metaverse’ - or at least towards something that is in line with the original definition."

 Imerman compared the industry's transition towards the 'true' metaverse today to the introduction of the internet years ago, saying that this transformation will take place over the next 15-20 years.
 "Every single business, no matter what industry you’re in, will leverage the underlying technologies that create the metaverse.
 Groups of emerging technologies that we’ve been looking at over the last decade – machine learning, computer vision, AR/VR, IoT, cloud computing – are all starting to converge.
 It’s really exciting!"

 "I think the metaverse is real," argued Hassan.
 "In terms of important concepts, it’s going to change all of our lives in a way that augments major parts of our lives.
 I don’t think it replaces it."
 He continued to say that the metaverse was another form of globalization – virtualization – "another dimension of areas that we can participate in, interact with, both with content and with people".